 You will be busy, so you shouldn't make other plans during orientation.
 Your days start early and end after dinner (with fun activities in the evenings).
 Of course the days are fun, but there is definitely a lot going on.
 We know that everything can be a little overwhelming, and we take that into account when planning and scheduling activities.
 We make sure to include down time each day, so you have space to breathe, relax, and get situated.

 Probably not much during orientation, but certainly in the days after.
 You will have a lot of time before classes start, so you can get some exploring in then.
-The PVTA bus begins its normal operating schedule when classes begin: Adventures into neighboring towns are a great way to get to know people (there's just something about getting lost and trying to interpret the bus schedule together).
+The PVTA bus begins its normal operating schedule when classes begin: Adventures into neighboring towns are a great way to get to know people!

-The orientation program definitely allows time for socializing; whether that's with your hallmates is up to you (and them).
-Resident advisors will be on campus and will be meeting with your hall on your first night here.
+The orientation program definitely allows time for socializing; whether that's with your hall/modmates is up to you (and them).
+At Hampshire, our apartment-style housing units are called "mods."
+If you live in a mod, you will have modmates!
+Resident advisors will be on campus to meet with you during orientation.

-I don't know anyone, and I don't "click" with my group(s)/hallmates.
+I don't know anyone, and I don't "click" with my group(s)/mod/hallmates.
 What should I do?

 See the Academic Calendar (Note: If the calendar does not automatically bring up the current school year, just select the correct year from the drop-down menu).
 When you're making travel arrangements, please be aware that students taking Five College courses may need to stay past the day houses close to take final exams.
 For the schedule of Five College exam periods, see the Five College Academic Calendar.